netdata/netdata/docs/guides/monitor/process.md

 [**`ebpf.plugin`**](/collectors/ebpf.plugin/README.md): Netdata's extended Berkeley Packet Filter (eBPF) collector monitors Linux kernel-level metrics for file descriptors, virtual filesystem IO, and process management, and then hands process-specific metrics over to `apps.plugin` for visualization.
-The eBPF collector also collects and visualizes metrics on an _event frequency_, which is even more precise than Netdata's standard per-second granularity.
+The eBPF collector also collects and visualizes metrics on an _event frequency_, which means it captures every kernel interaction, and not just the volume of interaction at every second in time.
+That's even more precise than Netdata's standard per-second granularity.

 ### Per-process metrics and charts in Netdata